Al-Madinah International University: History

 Founded in 2006, on June 20, 2007, Al-Madinah International University completed all final accreditation and registration procedures with the Malaysian Ministry of Higher Education (MOHE).
 In 2008, the first cohort enrolled at the university, and the university launched more faculties and academic programs in fields such as: Islamic Sciences, Languages, Financial and Administrative Sciences, Computer Science and Information Technology, and a Language Center.
 The university began foundational steps to launch on-campus education in new scientific and applied disciplines, including Computer Science and Financial and Administrative Sciences.
 In 2010, direct (on-campus) education began, with the first batch enrolled in September 2010.
 In 2011, the first cohort of graduates completed their studies in the Faculty of Languages and Islamic Sciences.

 Vice Chancellor

 Al-Madinah International University is headed by the Honorable Dato Dr. Alhazmi Saeed Nowifea.

 Research programs

-MEDIU offers academic research programs.
-High-caliber research supervisors guide and support students to conduct academically advanced and intellectually exciting research to solve critical problems.
-The research programs help students to explore unique and challenging venues.
-The university offers more than 35 areas of postgraduate research programs at Master's and Doctoral levels.
+MEDIU offers postgraduate research programs at Master's and Doctoral levels across more than 35 areas of study, spanning faculties including Islamic Sciences, Languages, Finance and Administrative Sciences, Computer Science and Information Technology, Education, and Engineering.